-Having lived in London for the better part of the last 20+ years and having a (moderate to severe) coffee addiction, I’ve put together a list of my favourite cafes and coffees shops in London Ontario (the lesser-known London).
-So sit back & relax at home, brew yourself a cup of (mediocre coffee), get inspired and then go out and find your new favourite cafe (and a better cup of coffee)!
+Having lived in London for the better part of the last 20+ years and having a moderate to severe coffee addiction, I’ve put together a list of my favourite cafes and coffees shops in London Ontario (the lesser-known London).
+So get inspired and to find your new favourite cafe!

 The best espresso

-The 10Eighteen is super small and super quirky cafe; they do pour over coffee and you can buy vats of local komboucha.
+The 10Eighteen is a super small and super quirky cafe; they do pour-over coffee and you can buy vats of local komboucha.
 Out of all the cafes on this list, I think 10Eighteen has the best espresso.
-They are definitely the cafe that places the most emphasis and attention into the coffee itself (something a chronic coffee drinker like myself appreciates).
+They are definitely the cafe that places the most emphasis and attention on the coffee itself (something a chronic coffee drinker like myself appreciates).

-There is also an insanely good menu, featuring sandwiches, salads and other cafe-style fare.
+There is also an insanely good menu, featuring sandwiches, salads and other cafe-style fares.
 10Eighteen also has a thing for charcuterie boards.

-One downside is there limited seating.
-Meeting a friend is manageable, but I wouldn’t recommend this place for an all day study session.
+One downside is their limited seating.
+Meeting a friend is manageable, but I wouldn’t recommend this place for an all-day study session.

 A London classic